Benedkt93/movie_recommendation/README.md

 ## Overview
 Main project: Building recommendation systems based on different techniques.
-Hypothese/Question to answer: What is the best recommendation system/ the best method to build a recommendation system on?
+Hypothese/Question to answer: Is machine Learning the best apporach to build a recommendation system on?
-Tesing: Building different recommendation systems using different techniques and find best system
+Tesing: Building different recommendation systems using different techniques and compare them to machine learning approach

 Sub project: Clustering people based on average genre rating the gave
+Hypothesis: What genre determines most that people differentiate?
+Tesing: Building an unsupervies machine leanring alg to identify most important feature for clustering people based on movie genres.

 Process:
 1.Data Acquisition
 2.Data cleaning